Talislanta: 2nd edition (Bard Games)

 In 1988, Bard Games published a second edition of Talislanta starting with The Cyclopedia Talislanta.
-This 88-page softcover book included continental and local maps; a listing of urban centres and important georographical features; and expanded list of flora and fauna; new character types; new types of transportation; and variant rules.
+This 88-page softcover book included continental and local maps; a listing of urban centers and important geographical features; and expanded list of flora and fauna; new character types; new types of transportation; and variant rules.

 In 1989, Bard Games released Talislanta Handbook and Campaign Guide, a 152-page softcover book that combined The Talislatan Handbook and material from the three supplements.
 The book included: